A certificate of Mutual Recognition shows that your vehicle is suitable to be driven on UK roads.

 Download and fill in the application form for your vehicle:

 The form asks you to:

-- make declarations about your vehicle’s suitability for use in Britain (eg the headlight beam dips to the left)
+- make a declaration that your vehicle is suitable to drive in Britain, eg the headlight beam dips to the left

-- make alterations if needed (eg fit rear seat belts) - and provide garage receipts to prove you’ve done this
+- confirm that you’ve made any alterations needed (eg the speedometer displays miles per hour) and to provide receipts to show you’ve done this